need47/fselector/README.md

     require 'fselector'

-	# use both Information and ChiSquaredTest
+	# use both InformationGain and Relief_d
     r1 = FSelector::InformationGain.new
-    r2 = FSelector::ChiSquaredTest.new
+    r2 = FSelector::Relief_d.new

     # ensemble ranker
     re = FSelector::Ensemble.new(r1, r2)